open/close all folders

-Speaking of the knife, similar to the accent getting more and more outrageous (except it stops after Nate), the knife for the emergency tracheotomy gets bigger and bigger with each retelling.
-Since Nate's (complete) version features the biggest knife, evidently this is the one detail that got more correct as time went on.
+- Speaking of the knife, similar to the accent getting more and more outrageous (except it stops after Nate), the knife for the emergency tracheotomy starts off as a simple pocketknife gets bigger and bigger with each retelling.
+Nate's "complete" version, which according to Word of God is mostly though not entirely accurate, features the biggest knife of all.

-Sophie finds out that Elliot was the guy who bumped into her on the night, and the one who stole the dagger from her mail.
+- Sophie finds out that Eliot was the guy who bumped into her on the night, and the one who stole the dagger from her mail.
 She's absolutely shocked.

 Hardison: I'm telling the computer back at my nana's hou— My house.
 My house.
 My house.